r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 If you cannot get CMS sound to work on any of the games listed as CONFIRMED WORKING, then it could be one of several problems:

-1. Sound drivers were not shipped at release, but released later (Mostly Sierra Games).
+1. Sound drivers were not shipped at release, but released later (mostly Sierra games).
 Check install directory for files with CMS in it.
 I have included the drivers I found in the Files/Game Drivers folder.

 2. Some games doesn't install all sound drivers to hdd when installed, but only the chosen sound driver.
 Try to reinstall and choose the Creative Music System / Game Blaster driver.